-To get some immediate Legal advice on your UK Visa Refusal, call our team on 0207 237 3388.
+To get some immediate legal advice on your UK Visa Refusal, call our team on 0207 237 3388.

 ICS Legal has a team of Immigration Consultants fully qualified to lodge a visa refusal appeal.
 To lodge an appeal, Immigration Consultants require Level 3 registration with the Office of Immigration Services Commissioner (OISC) which is the highest level available.
 We also hold the licence to conduct immigration litigation, also known as judicial and hold the JRCM licence with the OISC.

 With expertise in Immigration law, our UK Immigration Lawyers can quickly determine the reason for your visa refusal, and tell you exactly what you need to do to be approved.

 Check below links to get more information

 Some of the most common UK visa refusal reasons: